ox-it/mox-blog/content/flexible-masonry-in-css.rst

-So we (perhaps) all know about `masonry <http://masonry.desandro.com/>`__ an immensely popular JavaScript library which allows us to style our pages into a grid style layout.
+So we (perhaps) all know about `masonry <http://masonry.desandro.com/>`__ an immensely popular JavaScript library which allows us to style our pages into a dynamic grid style layout.

-With the new Today view in Mobile Oxford we wanted a grid-layout and masonry was our first port of call.
+With the new Today view in Mobile Oxford we wanted a dynamic grid-layout and masonry was our first port of call.
 We weren't too happy with the idea of bundling another stack of JavaScript libraries into Mobile Oxford.
-Especially for users on a mobile connection this can be quite a large overhead, more so since it's likely these users wouldn't even benefit from the grid style layout due to screen resolution).
+Especially for users on a mobile connection this can be quite a large overhead, more so since it's likely these users wouldn't even benefit from the grid style layout due to screen proportions).

 We tried a few masonry alternatives which have fewer dependencies but none of them really impressed us.
 Our requirements were slightly different than what